Choosing the Right Propeller for Your Boat

 A properly matched prop/outboard/boat combination should encounter 10% prop slip or less.

-- Lower-pitch propellers encounter less resistance and drag in the water, allowing faster rotation, and giving the motor excellent hole-shot and acceleration, as well as low-speed pulling power.
+- Lower-pitch props encounter less resistance and drag in the water, allowing faster rotation, and giving the motor excellent hole-shot and acceleration, as well as low-speed pulling power.
 However, because each revolution of the prop generates less forward travel, the ultimate top speed will be lower at WOT.

 - Higher pitch props encounter more resistance in the water, so hole-shot, acceleration and low-end traction are reduced.
 However, the added resistance reduces the motor's RPMs and with it, top speed at WOT.